meri-imperiumi/handbook/docs/checklists/01_before_sailing.md

 - [ ] Install tiller pilot and tie to pushpit
 - [ ] Check all standing and running rigging for chafe, missing split rings, etc
 - [ ] Ensure emergency contacts know the plan
-- [ ] Enable Priority Data for Starlink
+- [ ] Enable Ocean Mode for Starlink
 - [ ] Enable tracking on InReach
 - [ ] Turn logbook printer on
 - [ ] Turn watch schedule on [in Signal K scheduler](http://lille-oe-pi.local/signalk-watch-schedule/)